BBD (song)

 "BBD" (Bad Bitches Doit) is a song recorded by American rapper Azealia Banks for her debut studio album Broke with Expensive Taste (2014).
 It was released as the first promotional single from the album on January 1, 2013.
 Production of the song was handled by Apple Juice Kid, with Sup Doodle providing co-production for the track.
 Banks, Jonathan Harris and Kevin James all contributed to the song's writing.
-Critical reception of the song was generally positive, with critics claiming the song to be the one of the first party anthems of the new year.
+Critical reception of the song was generally positive, with critics claiming the song to be one of the first party anthems of the new year.
 Banks clarified on her Twitter account that "BBD" was not the first official single from Broke with Expensive Taste, writing "Y'all know i love dropping songs tho!
 Lol".

 Background

 In 2011, it was reported that Banks was working on her debut studio album with British producer Paul Epworth, despite not being signed to a record label at the time.
 In January 2012, Banks signed a deal with Interscope and Polydor Records to work on new music, and a month later, she announced the title of the album to be Broke with Expensive Taste.
 Banks released "BBD" on New Year's Day, premiering the song on her SoundCloud account, with it later being sent to radio the same month.
 The track was confirmed to be a part of Broke with Expensive Taste, when Banks posted the track listing of the album to her Instagram account.
 Approximately a year later, she handed a complete version of the album in to the labels, which included "BBD".
 Banks initially thought it would receive favorable reception from the labels; however, the representatives told Banks that she had not recorded a "hit" single for the album.
 Ultimately, Banks ended the record deal with Interscope and Polydor in July 2014.
 She later approached Jeff Kwatinetz and signed a contract with his company, Prospect Park, which ultimately led to the long-awaited release of Broke with Expensive Taste on November 7, 2014.

 Throughout December 2014, Banks released a series of videos in which she gave a track-by-track commentary for all of the songs from Broke with Expensive Taste, and revealed how each song came to be, dubbed the '16 Days of Azealia'.
 During the commentary video for "BBD", Banks described the song as "another one of those records", going on to compare it to her earlier "rowdy" songs such as Fantasea's "Fuck up the Fun" and "L8R".
 She described the creation of the song as a process, summing it up in as "I was like, ok, I'm gonna make a trap record".